lnx66/agents-for-openbb/README.md

 a front-end, but also as a data gateway for all widgets added to the OpenBB Workspace.
-This unique architecture allows you to connect a custom agent, running locally on your machine, to widgets added to the OpenBB Workspace (whether they're running locally on your machine or remotely on OpenBB Cloud).
+This unique architecture allows you to connect a custom agent, running locally on your machine, to widgets added to the OpenBB Workspace (whether they're running locally on your machine or remotely on on a web server).

 #### Local function calling